| Oracle C++ Call Interface Programmer's Guide Release 2 (9.2) Part Number A96583-01 |

 BLOB datatypes have full transactional support.
 Changes made through OCCI participate fully in the transaction.
 BLOB value manipulations can be committed or rolled back.
 You cannot save a BLOB locator in a variable in one transaction and then use it in another transaction or session.

-is a string of characters, with a maximum length of 2000 characters.
+The external datatype CHAR is a string of characters, with a maximum length of 2000 characters.
 Character strings are compared by using blank-padded comparison semantics.

-datatype, except that the string must be null terminated on input, and Oracle places a null terminator character at the end of the string on output.
+The external datatype CHARZ is similar to the CHAR datatype, except that the string must be null terminated on input, and Oracle places a null terminator character at the end of the string on output.
 The null terminator serves only to delimit the string on input or output.
 It is not part of the data in the table.

-stores fixed-width or varying-width character data.
+The external datatype CLOB stores fixed-width or varying-width character data.
 A CLOB can store up to 4 gigabytes of character data.
 CLOBs have full transactional support.
 Changes made through OCCI participate fully in the transaction.
 CLOB value manipulations can be committed or rolled back.
 You cannot save a CLOB locator in a variable in one transaction and then use it in another transaction or session.

-can update, insert, or retrieve a date value using the Oracle internal date binary format, which contains seven bytes, as listed in Table 4-3:
+The external datatype DATE can update, insert, or retrieve a date value using the Oracle internal date binary format, which contains seven bytes, as listed in Table 4-3:

-Byte 1 | Byte 2 | Byte 3 | Byte 4 | Byte 5 | Byte 6 | Byte 7 | |
+| Byte 1 | Byte 2 | Byte 3 | Byte 4 | Byte 5 | Byte 6 | Byte 7 | |

 Meaning: |